 The SYLF requires study to be integrated across three broad areas of learning: 'Vocational', 'Academic' and 'Personal'.
-In this sense, also, it is different from most other senior secondary qualifications.
 It is 'Vocational' because of its strong emphasis on preparation for work.
 The industry training component and the focus on development of general skills required for work is central to the program.
 But the program also requires study and evidence in relation to the 'Academic' and 'Personal' domains.
 The 'Academic' focus in the SYLF, Standard Level, is on literacy, numeracy and ICT Literacy.
-The 'Academic' focus in the SYLF, Advanced Level, is on the study of senior secondary subjects (egVCE, WACE, IBDP, etc).